-When I was laying in the trauma ward for four days, there wasn’t a lot that I was certain about.
+When I was laying in the trauma ward off the Blue Ridge Parkway for four days, there wasn’t a lot that I was certain about.
 My body was broken in a couple of places, but I had lived.
 My emotions cycled between grateful to be alive and near desperation as I waited for the next round of pain medication.

 Yet, even as my mind relived the act of flying off the side of a bridge and walking away, I knew that I needed more than a goal but also a plan to achieve it.
 I heard this phrase from one of the nurses while I was there, and it seemed to make sense as a mantra to take me from the trauma ward to the athletic arena.

 Let go of thoughts that don’t make you strong.

 Yet, I needed help.
 I re-lived the wreck in my mind more than once in a while.
 After leaving the hospital, I had a session with a PTSD counselor.
 Linda listened in to make sure she could try to understand what happened to my head and not just my body that day.
 Before we ended the session, I learned enough to start feeling safe and empowered again.
 I came to peace that I was never going to be the old Jeff again, and the act of trying to return to that earlier “Jeff” would potentially injure others as I fell short of expectations.
 I was different, and I needed to be gentle with myself.

 That didn’t mean I couldn’t achieve new highs and challenge myself to go above my Thresholds.
 With that in mind, I created a path to “better.”

 I knew that I had to revisit the crash site, with my bike, as part of my healing.
 I also knew that I needed an epic event to prepare for, and the global response of event organizers to COVID-19 has taken away nearly all of the organized events.
 That meant I needed to organize my own event, but it could not just be “my” event.
 It needed to be for others, too.